 How to submit your project

-Simply upload a video of your project to YouTube or Vimeo and send the link to firstname.lastname@example.org along with the information requested below.
+Simply upload a video of your project to YouTube or Vimeo and submit it through the Student Showcase submission form along with the information requested below.
 As a reminder, please make sure your video has a minimum resolution of 1920x1080.

 - Project name: The title of your game, short film, or visualization.